ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

 Export your mesh as an OBJ file.
-- UV coordinates are supported and used in the pixel shaders
+- UV coordinates are supported and used in the pixel shaders.
 - N-gons are triangulated automatically.
 - If materials are exported, LoadMesh() will automatically separate it into a list of meshes.
 <br>